What We Do

 We are particularly focused on the role of mitochondrial health in aging and disease of the retina, particularly the importance of a master regulator of mitochondrial function – peroxisome proliferative activated receptor gamma, coactivator 1-alpha (PPARGC1a or PGC1a).

-We have just begun to recruit canine participants for an exciting new study of neurologic aging and aging of the visual system in current or past Beaver Dam Offspring Study participants’ dog families!
-Our goal is to complete enrollment for this study by the end of summer, 2021.
-We will begin in-office visits with Beaver Dam Dog Study dogs in the fall of 2021, although the office visit part of the study is optional (participants may choose only to complete the questionnaire).
-Please reach out to Dr. Mowat if you are a current or past Beaver Dam Offspring Study participant that owns a dog and would like more information or to participate!
+We are currently recruiting dog participants for an exciting study of aging in current Beaver Dam Offspring Study participants’ dog families!
+Please reach out to Dr. Mowat if you are a current or past Beaver Dam Offspring Study participant that lives with a dog and would like more information or to participate!
+Unfortunately we are not able to recruit dogs outside of the BOSS study at this time.

 SARDS